Higher-speed rail: Australia

 In 1999, the concept of Regional Fast Rail project was initiated by the government of Victoria with a goal to provide express higher-speed rail services between four main regional centres of Victoria (Geelong, Ballarat, Bendigo and the Latrobe Valley) and Melbourne.
-The initiative included a key component to upgrade rail infrastructure to have top speeds up to 160 km/h.
+The initiative included a key component to upgrade rail infrastructure for top speeds of up to 160 km/h.
 The development phase of initiative was between 2000 and 2002.
 Finally, the services on four lines began between 2005 and 2006 with top speeds of 160 km/h using VLocity trains.
-Additionally, Queensland Rail's Tilt Train, the Prospector and NSW TrainLink's XPT all have a top service speed of 160 km/h (99–100 mph).